 Generally, most employers in Pennsylvania are required to carry workers’ compensation insurance, which is designed to protect workers who have been afflicted with job-related illnesses or injured on the job.
 It is important to note that the workers’ compensation program is a no-fault system that covers injured workers, but also bars them from filing civil lawsuits against their employers.

 To qualify for benefits, you must have suffered an injury or illness in the course and scope of your employment.
 All too often, however, claims are denied by insurers seeking to protect their profits.
 Also, some employers contest claims in an effort to rein in their insurance premiums.
-Jeff Mills has the know-how to make sure you are treated fairly.
+Angel Torres has the know-how to make sure you are treated fairly.

 You should know that your employer cannot retaliate against you for filing a workers’ compensation claim.
 This means that you cannot be fired, demoted or harassed for applying for workers’ comp benefits.
 Finally, if you are injured on the job and your employer does not carry workers’ compensation and is not self-insured, he or she may be liable for civil damages and penalties.